Adam-Petrovic/FullStackOpen/part0/ex6.md

     server-->>browser: Returns the code of the created resource deactivate server

-Note right of browser: The browser now executes teh callback function which populates the site with notes
+Note right of browser: The browser now executes the callback function which populates the site with notes
 ```